DhanushIndrakumar/Customer-Portal/README.md

 **6. JWT generation using Login API**

-+ Api works in OpenApi documentation as well.The image below shows the request and the response body of the Login Api
++ Api works in OpenApi documentation as well.The image below shows the request and the response body of the Login Api.

   ![Capture3](https://github.com/DhanushIndrakumar/Sunbase/assets/111871670/a9e7a5cf-1110-4152-994f-49a2cddc7d14)